Increasing and Decreasing Functions

 For An Interval

-Usually you will only be interested in some interval, like this one:
+Usually we are only interested in some interval, like this one:

 This function is increasing for the interval shown